-Serotonin syndrome can occur with therapeutic drug use, self-poisoning, or, most commonly, unintended drug interactions when 2 serotonergic drugs are used (see see Drugs That Can Cause Serotonin Syndrome).
+Serotonin syndrome can occur with therapeutic drug use, self-poisoning, or, most commonly, unintended drug interactions when 2 serotonergic drugs are used (see Table 4: Drugs That Can Cause Serotonin Syndrome).
 It can occur in all age groups.

 Complications in severe serotonin syndrome can include metabolic acidosis, rhabdomyolysis, seizures, acute renal failure, and disseminated intravascular coagulation.
 Causes probably include severe hyperthermia and muscle activity.

 Manifestations can range widely in severity.
 They can be grouped into the following categories:

 Neuromuscular hyperactivity may be more pronounced in the lower than the upper extremities.

 Symptoms usually resolve in 24 h, but symptoms may last longer after use of drugs that have a long half-life or active metabolites (eg, monoamine oxidase inhibitors, SSRIs).

 Diagnosis is clinical.
 Various explicit criteria have been proposed.

 The Hunter criteria are currently preferred because of ease of use and high accuracy (almost 85% sensitivity and > 95% specificity compared with diagnosis by a toxicologist).
 These criteria require that patients have taken a serotonergic drug and have one of the following: